hhuslamlab/website/docs/latex_guide.md

 "Stability" here refers to the fact that document formatting in `word` or `powerpoint` easily (and often) face problems with fonts showing incorrectly on some devices, colours not showing properly or graphics being misplaced.
 In a well written `LaTeX` document, **such things generally do not happen**.

 When did you last have to draw a graphic with clipart arrows, added a mathematical formula or create a table in word?
 Was it tedious?
-Once you know the right commands and packages, using `LaTeX` will be just as - or in my opinion, even less - tedious as that, but the result will be cleaner, more professional and it will even show properly in a pdf.
+Once you know the right commands and packages, using `LaTeX` will be just as - or in my opinion, even less - tedious as that, but the result will be cleaner, more professional and will even show properly in a pdf.

 If you have not written code before, `LaTeX` may seem daunting with its brackets and slashes, but once you learn what they mean, you will see that most the codey parts are actually for making your document prettier, and not actually part of your writing content.